Ready for School…but ready to learn?

 As another school year rolls around I often wonder how many children come to school ready to learn?

-Most children are up to date on new school clothes, new backpacks, school supplies, and physical check-ups.
-Many do not have one the most essential needs covered…a comprehensive eye examination from an eye doctor.
 This is one of the most important “to-dos” and yet one that is often overlooked.
+In many states it is the law that a child have a vision exam with an eye doctor before registering for school.
 Many children have vision problems that remain un-diagnosed, and often misdiagnosed as a learning disorder, ADHD, avoidance of near work or even behavior problems.

 The idea that children need to be ready to learn—visually—is beginning to catch the attention of legislators.

 Kentucky, Missouri, and Illinois have laws requiring mandatory eye examinations from a licensed eye doctor (not Lion's Club, pediatric or school screening) for children prior to entering school, and a federal bill has been introduced in the Senate.

 So what’s so important about having a comprehensive vision exam with an eye doctor?
 Why are vision screenings not enough?

 Consider that 80% of what your child’s brain processes comes through their primary sense…vision.

 Vision is a lot more than seeing 20/20.